"Every school should look at having a Blue Cross talk to help build empathy towards animals"Chris Packham, Blue Cross Education Ambassador

-Blue Cross offers a national programme of free talks which teach children and young people about responsible pet ownership.
+Blue Cross offers a national programme of free face to face and online talks to teach children and young people about responsible pet ownership and dog safety.

 Each year we speak to around 100,000 young people, inspiring current and pet owners of the future to make better choices for their animals.
 We couldn’t do this without our wonderful network of volunteer speakers, who give their time to share their knowledge and passion for pets.

 Blue Cross is always looking for self-motivated volunteers to join our team.
 Training can be completed in several weeks via our e-learning platform, so if you have the spare time, now might be an ideal opportunity to learn how to deliver talks for when schools reopen.
 We also have opportunities for speakers to present virtual talks from home.

 If you love pets and the idea of talking to groups of children or young people about how to care for them, then this is the role for you.
 We are looking for friendly, organised and confident speakers across the country who are up for a fun challenge.
 To help bring our talks to life, some of our speakers choose to take their own dogs with them.
 All pets going into the classroom need to be assessed by Blue Cross first and have to be content with human interaction in a busy environment.
 Read more about why Martha enjoys being an Education Speaker.